-A capital project undertaken by a hospital shall not have an unwarranted adverse impact on hospital charges, availability of services, or access to services.
-The Commission will grant a Certificate of Need only if the hospital documents the following:
+A capital project undertaken by a hospital may not have an unwarranted adverse impact on hospital charges, availability of services, or access to services.
+The Commission will grant a CON only if the hospital documents the following:

-- (a) A hospital that has permanent revenue of \$300 million or greater seeking an adjustment in revenue for capital projects that exceeds a 25 percent threshold of its permanent revenue and a smaller hospital with permanent revenue less than \$300 million that exceeds a 50 percent threshold of its permanent revenue base must document that its capital to operating costs ratio is below the average ratio of its peer group as per the Health Services Cost Review Commission standards.
-For a project that involves the replacement of physical plant assets, the hospital must document the average age of the physical plant assets to be replaced exceeds the average age of plant assets for its peer group or otherwise demonstrate why the physical plant assets require replacement in order to achieve the primary objectives of the project; and - (b) If the project reduces the potential availability or accessibility of a facility or service by eliminating, downsizing, adding, or otherwise modifying a facility or service, the applicant shall document that each proposed change will not inappropriately diminish, for the population in the primary service area, the availability or accessibility to care, including access for the indigent or uninsured.
+(a) A hospital that has permanent revenue of \$300,000,000 or greater seeking an adjustment in revenue for capital projects that exceeds a 25 percent threshold of its permanent revenue and a smaller hospital with permanent revenue less than \$300,000,000 that exceeds a 50 percent threshold of its permanent revenue base, shall document that its capital to operating costs ratio is below the average ratio of its peer group, per HSCRC standards.
+For a project that involves the replacement of physical plant assets, the hospital shall document that the average age of the physical plant assets to be replaced exceeds the average age of plant assets for its peer group, or otherwise demonstrate why the physical plant assets require replacement to achieve the primary objectives of the project; and

+(b) If the project reduces the potential availability or accessibility of a facility or service by eliminating, downsizing, adding, or otherwise modifying a facility or service, the applicant shall document that each proposed change will not inappropriately diminish, for the population in the primary service area, the availability or accessibility to care, including access for the indigent or uninsured.